kurenkov004/meet/README.md

 ## App description
 This is a serverless PWA built with React, using a test-driven development technique.
 The main purpose of the app is to display information about events happening in cities all over the US.
 It's an exercise to practice TDD workflow as well as learn several data visualization techniques.
 Important to note, this app uses the Google Calendar API to fetch upcoming events.

+Serverless development will be done through AWS, using Lambda functions.
+These functions will help fascilitate Feature #4 - using the app while offline - by providing the user with the cached data.
+They will also communicate with the Google API in order to manage the authentication processes necessary to fetch event data from it.

 ## Project Features & Scenarios
 ### Feature 1: Filter Events by City